 Raccoons, whether you call them trash pandas or masked bandits, might be cute little animals, but they’re often a nuisance to humans.
 These nocturnal animals are curious and intelligent.
 Raccoons have no problems living in the wild or in urban areas and they’re omnivores, eating fruits and vegetables as well as fish and snakes.
 A raccoon will go through your trash and your garden.
-The Humane Society recommends calling in professionals for raccoon removal in Houston.
+The Humane Society recommends calling in professionals for raccoon removal in Pickering.

 Why Are Raccoons so Active in the Spring?

 Raccoons don’t hibernate, but they do go into a state known as torpor during the colder weather.
 This lets them use less energy when food is scarce, but they are still alert to predators.
 When the temperatures warm up a little, raccoons will come out to forage.
 Spring temperatures bring raccoons and other animals out in full force to enjoy new foliage and warmer weather.
 When raccoons come out for food, they may also mate.
 Raccoons often have babies in the spring season, which can keep them busy—especially since they want to find places to keep their babies safe.

 Are Raccoons Dangerous to Humans?

 Raccoons are not naturally aggressive toward humans, but they will defend themselves and their litter against threats.
 Sick individuals are also more likely to attack people.
 A raccoon can cause serious damages by biting and scratching.
 Another big concern with these animals is their ability to transmit rabies, which is why professional removal is always recommended.